 - Remove the skin from the plantains and cut into 1-inch thick rounds.

-- In a large skillet, heat the oil.
-Fry the plantains until slightly golden on both sides.
+- In a large skillet, heat the oil over medium heat.
+Fry the plantains until slightly golden on both sides, about 5 minutes.
 Transfer into a plate lined with a paper towel.

 - With the bottom of a bottle, small pan or tostonera if you have one, press on the plantains to flatten them to about half their original size.

 - Return the pressed plantains to the hot oil.
-Fry until crisp around the edges, about 2 minutes on both sides.
+Fry until crisp around the edges, about 2 minutes on each side.

-- Remove from the oil, place on a paper towel and sprinkle with salt.
+- Remove from the oil, place on a plate lined with paper towels and sprinkle with salt.
 Serve hot.